techsavvyash/tinygrad/docs/linearizer_v2.md

 We keep the shapetracker/symbolic (part of the frontend): shapetracker.py + view.py + symbolic.py = 603 lines
 Codegen is all rewritten. realize.py is simpler with the new codegen We keep the backend (uops renderer/runtime): cstyle.py/llvmir.py + device.py + ops_*.py = 1216 lines (less when we remove interpreted)

+== Goals for new Linearizer ==

+The entire network should be able to be compiled to one kernel.
+Not in a smart way (because you have to load everything), but it's possible and tests the correctness of the implementation.

+* multioutput, `List[LazyOp]` (or use something like SYNC to merge them)
+* multireduce, push shapetrackers through reduces
+* fix pad pushing with intermediate WHERE insertion

+NOTE: instead of reduce, consider an allreduce and make the dim have stride 0.
+Then they all have the same shape